+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 UENO AREA

 Ueno is a district in Tokyo’s “Taitō” area and is best known as home to Ueno Park.
 Ueno is also home to some of Tokyo’s finest cultural buildings.
-The area offers everything from markets, food in quantities, a zoo and a wonderful park with several museums.
+The area offers everything from markets, food in quantities, a zoo, and a wonderful park with several museums.

 Ginza clock